iVis-at-Bilkent/pathway-mapper/README.md

 ## Software

-Used technologies: Cytoscape.js, Node.js, Backbone.js.
+PathwayMapper is distributed under [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).

-A sample deployment can be found [here](http://tcga.patika.org).
+It used the following libraries: Cytoscape.js, node.js, backbone.js.

-To run the clone of the project in your computer, run
+To run the clone of the project in your computer, run:
 ```
 sudo npm run-debug build
 ```
-this launches the application on port 80 if it is not in use.
+This launches the application on port 80 if it is not in use.

-PathwayMapper is distributed under [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).
+A sample deployment can be found [here](http://tcga.patika.org).

 ### Adding Genes and Interactions